 - General Risks: Risks common to all surgical procedures such as bleeding, infection and scar tissue formation occur in a very small percentage of cases.
-We will give you more detailed information about these and other rare risks in our written information and encourage you to discuss any that concern you during your consultation.
+We will give you more detailed information about these and other rare risks in our written information and encourage you to discuss any concerns during your consultation.

 Hearing loss is extremely rare, and a highly skilled ear surgeon can evaluate the possibility of such a risk and take the necessary steps to avoid any hearing damage.

-- Avoid any demanding activities or ones that may have impact your ears
+- Avoid any demanding activities or ones that may impact your ears

 - Avoid any extreme heat and do not use blow dryers

 - Try not to sleep on your sides until your ears are fully healed

 - Get a lot of rest during the recovery process